louismullie/temp-data/markdown_final/a41ac870-d1d4-5e91-f01c-5d5fdcdafcba.md

 Search strategy

-On December 25, 2023, we conducted searches in PubMed, Embase, the Cochrane Library, Scopus, and Web of Science using keywords and MeSH terms synonymous with “Hydromorphone” and “Cancer”.
+On December 25, 2023, we conducted searches in PubMed, Embase, the Cochrane Library, Scopus, and Web of Science using keywords and MeSH terms synonymous with "Hydromorphone" and "Cancer".
 Our search criteria did not impose any limitations regarding publication date or language.
 (Supplemental Content, Table 1)

 Study selection

 The database search results were combined, and duplicate studies were eliminated using EndNote 20 software (Thomson Reuters, Toronto, ON, Canada).
 Two independent reviewers (S.M.
-S.O.) conducted two-phase title/abstract and full-text screening, while a third reviewer (M.A.) resolved any discrepancies between them.
-Studies that met the following eligibility criteria (based on the PICO framework) answered our PICO question—How effective is hydromorphone at alleviating cancer pain and how does its safety profile compare to alternative opioids in patients with cancer pain? —were included:
+S.O.) conducted two-phase title/abstract and full-text screening, while a third reviewer (M. A.) resolved any discrepancies between them.
+Studies that met the following eligibility criteria (based on the PICO framework) answered our PICO question — How effective is hydromorphone at alleviating cancer pain and how does its safety profile compare to alternative opioids in patients with cancer pain? — were included:

 Participants: Patients diagnosed with cancer who had either of the following: